CPEN321APKGenerators/CPEN321Project/documentation/Journal-part2.md

 - FCM Token Encryption
 Users' FCM tokens (for notifications) are encrypted using a server-stored secret before saving to the database.
 This protects against misuse of tokens and safeguards users from spam notification attacks.

-- Test Coverage
-We implemented full backend tests that confirm encryption and decryption workflows, further validating the integrity of the system​.

 #### 9. Limitations of Our Project